Kyuji Fujikawa: Early life

 Fujikawa was born in Kōchi, Kōchi, in 1980, making him a member of the so-called Matsuzaka Generation.
-His name "Kyuji" literally means "baseball kid" in Japanese, and is often used as part of the phrase "Kōkō-kyuji" (高校球児) to refer to a high school baseball player.
-It was reportedly given to him by his father because he had thrown a no-hitter in a sandlot baseball game the day before Fujikawa was born.
-He began playing baseball for the Little League team "Kodakasa White Wolf", first as a shortstop, then later as a pitcher.
+His given name literally means "baseball kid" in Japanese, and is often used as part of the phrase kōkō-kyūji (高校球児) to refer to high school baseball players in Japan.
+The name was chosen by his father because he had thrown a no-hitter in a rubber-ball baseball game the day before Fujikawa was born.
+He began playing baseball for the Little League team "Kodakasa White Wolf", first as a shortstop, then as a pitcher.